 We believe LifeStation is a solid choice for:

-LifeStation is a veteran in the industry that’s been working with seniors, their families, and caregivers for 43 years.
-The monitoring centers are USbased and are Five Diamond certified by the Monitoring Association (TMA).5 They have an A+ rating from the Better Business Bureau and the company’s equipment is UL listed.6
+LifeStation is a veteran in the industry that’s been working with seniors and caregivers for over 40 years.
+The monitoring centers are based in the U.S. and Five Diamond certified by The Monitoring Association (TMA)3.
+They have an A+ rating from the Better Business Bureau, and the company’s equipment is UL-listed.4

 You can return your LifeStation system at any time, for any reason.
-There are no binding contracts with LifeStation, and they offer a 30-day money-back guarantee in case you are unhappy with your system.
+There are no binding contracts, and they offer a 30-day money-back guarantee if you are unhappy with your system.